 The three points of this overall plan in the order of importance:

-- We know that in the world $ 1500 billion in tax revenues are stolen every year!
-Recovering a large part of this fraud is to give the financial means to the States, almost all indebted, to engage the fight against the warming climate change, a struggle that they can not finance today because of this debt, before the point of no return is reached.
+- We know that in the world $ 1500 billion of tax revenues are stolen every year!
+Recovering a large part of this fraud is to give the financial means to the States, almost all indebted, to engage the fight against the warming climate change, a struggle that they can not finance today because of this debt, before the no return point reached.
 It’s an absolute emergency!
 As Joseph Stiglitz says: “The climate crisis is for third world war”.

-- To provide, by a third way (and voice), an acceptable solution for the United Kingdom and the European Union within the Brexit framework before the end of October with the following aims:
+- To provide, by a third way (and voice), a solution acceptable to the United Kingdom and the European Union within the framework of Brexit before the end of October 2019 then January 31, 2020 and finally on December 31, 2020 with the following aims:

-o Probably without an agreement on Brexit, avoid a dismantling indirect tax structures in the European Union without solution, with effects whose consequences can not be measured today.
+o Probably without Brexit agreement, avoid a dismantling indirect tax structures in the European Union without solution, with effects whose consequences can not be measured today.
 Explained on these articles (pages: 4903 – 4926 – 4984).

-o Not to change the economic and social structures of the borders between the United Kingdom and the European Union, which are largely defined by the indirect taxation contained in cross-border transactions,
+o Not to change the economic and social structures of the land borders between United Kingdom and European Union, which are largely defined by the indirect taxation contained in cross-border transactions,

-o Consequently, the solution that I will expose and propose for any possible land borders, to move theses borders on the bills with the preservation of the United Kingdom’s integrity and peace in Ireland,
+o Consequently, the solution that I will expose and propose for any possible land borders, to move theses borders on invoices with the preservation of the United Kingdom’s integrity and peace in Ireland,

-- Fight poverty by changing the tax paradigm of indirect taxation by removing the different tax model that separates the ultimate consumer from the corporate one, in the context of an ever-changing economy more disruptive, (partly explained in my presentation at the OECD in November 2016, with the compulsory accession of the poorest to the banking system),
+- Fight poverty by changing the indirect taxation paradigm by removing the different tax model that separates the ultimate consumer from the corporate one, in the context of an ever-changing economy more disruptive, (partly explained in a presentation at the OECD in November 2016, with the compulsory accession of the poorest to the banking system),